What is caffeine?

 Consuming large amounts of caffeine can lead to negative effects (as described in the table above) and seizures or even death (in rare cases) related to caffeine use has been reported.
 For people who already have heart problems or anxiety disorders, large amounts of caffeine may make these problems worse.
 Although there is no uniformly recognised safe level of caffeine consumption, for healthy adults a moderate intake of 400mg per day (equivalent to about 4 cups of coffee) is generally considered safe.

-It is recommended that children and adolescents should limit their intake of caffeinated drinks.
+It is recommended that children and teenagers should limit their intake of caffeinated drinks.
 The caffeine intake for children should not exceed one cup of coffee or two cans of cola per day (100mg per day) and, for teenagers, it should not exceed 2.5mg per kilogram of body weight per day.
 This means that a person who weighs about 60kg should drink no more than 1.5 cups of coffee or 3 cans of cola per day.